 What is machine learning?

-No longer science fiction, machines are getting cleverer by the day
+ML is no longer the work of science fiction as machines are getting cleverer by the day

 What is machine learning?

-Often the process requires more than one algorithm.
-These will be classed as linear or non-linear models, or even neural networks, and are ultimately dependent on both your data set and the problem you're trying to solve.
+The process is based on trial and error scenarios, usually using more than one algorithm.
+These algorithms are classed as linear models, non-linear models, or even neural networks.
+They will be ultimately dependent on the set of data you’re working with and the question you’re trying to answer.

 How do machine learning algorithms work?